SarcevicAntonio/as-comps/src/routes/_dialog/Docs.md

 #### `mandatory`

-By default the dialog is dismissable (not mandatory) and will close on <kbd>ESC</kbd>, by clicking outside or by clicking the `x`-Mark button.
+By default the dialog is dismissable (not mandatory) and will close on <kbd>ESC</kbd>, by clicking outside or by clicking the `x`-mark button.
 If you pass in the `mandatory` prop the dialog is non-dismissable and won't close unless you call `let:toggle` or change the value of `bind:open`.

 ```svelte
 <Dialog let:toggle mandatory>